-Mitch Wieland was born in Dover, Ohio.
-He has lived in Seattle, Los Angeles, San Diego, Tuscaloosa, and Tokyo, Japan.
-Wieland holds an MFA from The University of Alabama, and once served as fiction editor of Black Warrior Review.
-Wieland is currently a full professor at Boise State University, where he has taught for fifteen years.
-One of the founders of Boise State’s MFA program, he was its director for four years.
-Wieland founded The Idaho Review in 1998.
-Wieland is the author of Willy Slater’s Lane and God’s Dogs.
+Mitch Wieland is the author of the books Willy Slater’s Lane and God’s Dogs.
 Willy Slater’s Lane received starred reviews in Publisher’s Weekly and Booklist, and was optioned for a film.
-The New York Times called the novel “immensely moving.”
-God’s Dogs was named the Idaho Book of the Year in 2010, and was featured in the Best of the West 2009 prize anthology.
-God’s Dogs was also a finalist for the 2010 John Gardner Fiction Book Award, and was cited as a Book of the Year by New West.com.
-Wieland’s short stories have appeared in The Best of the West, The Southern Review, The Kenyon Review, The Yale Review, TriQuarterly, The Sewanee Review, Shenandoah, StoryQuarterly, Prairie Schooner, and other publications.
-Wieland is the recipient of a grant from the National Endowment for the Arts, a Christopher Isherwood Fellowship, and two Literature Fellowships from the Idaho Commission on the Arts.
-As a Boise State University Arts and Humanities Fellow, he is currently working on a novel set in Japan.
-He lives in Boise with his wife Cynthia, an artist, and his son Benjamin, the drummer in the rock band, Jumping Sharks.
+God’s Dogs was named the Idaho Book of the Year, and was featured in the annual Best of the West prize anthology.
+Wieland’s short stories have appeared in The Southern Review, The Kenyon Review, The Yale Review, TriQuarterly, The Sewanee Review, Shenandoah, StoryQuarterly, Prairie Schooner, and numerous other publications.
+He founded the award-winning Idaho Review in 1998, and continues to serve as its editor.
+Wieland is the recipient of a grant from the National Endowment for the Arts, a Christopher Isherwood Fellowship, a Boise State University Arts and Humanities Fellowship, and two Literature Fellowships from the Idaho Commission on the Arts.
+He holds an MFA from The University of Alabama, and served as fiction editor of Black Warrior Review.